1. Is the Office of General Counsel able to offer advice about personal legal concerns?

 4. How do I know when I am authorized to reveal student academic information to a third party, including parents or guardians?

 Faculty and staff can use a Banner 3rd Party Access Form,"SZFERPA,"which lists who, if any, has been given authorization to receive information about the student's educational records.

-Legal Services is unable to offer legal advice about leases or landlord/tenant issues.
+The Office of General Counsel is unable to offer legal advice about leases or landlord/tenant issues.
 You can go to the Texas Attorney General's website to find out more information about renters' rights in the state of Texas.

 6. What steps do I need to take in order to appeal a disciplinary action?